msillano/e3DHW-make-DIY-electronics-hardware-like-a-professional/README.md

 - For the full story, read the e3DHW_HOWTO_en.pdf file (versione italiana e3DHW_HOWTO_it.pdf)
 - OpenScad libraries, last version, in dir OpenScadLibraries :)
 - File help for all libraries: e3DHWref.1.2.chm.
-Download it and use a help viewer.